 The per capita income in Manhattan Beach in 2018 was $93,616, which is wealthy relative to California and the nation.
 This equates to an annual income of $374,464 for a family of four.

-Manhattan Beach is a somewhat ethnically-diverse city.
+Manhattan Beach is a very ethnically-diverse city.
 The people who call Manhattan Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manhattan Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Manhattan Beach include Irish, English, Italian, and Russian.
+Important ancestries of people in Manhattan Beach include Irish, English, Italian, and Scottish.

 The most common language spoken in Manhattan Beach is English.
 Other important languages spoken here include Spanish and Chinese.